kartikeysharma95UZH/ma-thesis/Model-inference/README.md

 This task involves expanding condensed coordinated soft-skill requirements using a phrase expansion model.

-To run the model for phrase expansion in German, use the following command:
+To run this model, use the following command:

 ```
 python main.py --task phrase-expansion-de --input "Ihre Eingabetext hier"